thibautcornolti/Zappy/README.md

 ## Build instructions

-Here are the instructions on how to build the different modules of the project.
+Here are the instructions on how to build the different modules of the project on Linux and UNIX-like OSes.

 ### Server

 The server module is implemented in C.
 It can be found in the `server/` folder.

-No dependancy is required to build it except `gcc`.
+No dependancy is required to build it except `gcc` and `make`.

 To start the build, do either:
 ```bash